triposat/triposat/README.md

 ### About Me
 I am a junior Data Engineer with a passion for technical writing.
 I have collaborated with over 20 startups and delivered [130+ blogs](https://github.com/triposat/published-blogs) on Python, web scraping, automation, visualization, and back-end development.

-More than 30 blog posts currently rank at the top of Google search results.
+Over 30 blog posts rank top in Google search results.

-I am seeking an intern or junior developer position to gain real-world experience and collaborate with other developers.

 ### Technologies I Know:
 - Programming Languages: C, Python